michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 32. And king David said, Call me Zadok the priest, and Nathan the prophet, and Benaiah the son of Jehoiada.
 And they came before the king.

-33. The king also said unto them, Take with you the servants of your lord, and cause Solomon my son to ride upon mine own mule, and bring him down to Gihon:mine…: Heb. which belongeth to me
+33. The king also said unto them, Take with you the servants of your lord, and cause Solomon my son to ride upon mine own mule, and bring him down to Gihon:

 34. And let Zadok the priest and Nathan the prophet anoint him there king over Israel: and blow ye with the trumpet, and say, God save king Solomon.